yingshaoxo/University_Notes/high-level-math.md

-When we talk about math, what do you thinking about?
+When we talk about math, what do you thinking of?
 Maybe it's so hard to you.

-But I'm gonna tell you, it's not.
+But I'm gonna say, it's not.
 Actually, it's a fantastic subject you can master.

 ** Every time you think you can't master it is just because of you can't understand it correctly. **